Become a qualified teacher with Warwick for 5-11 year olds

 Please note, the new grading system for those receiving their results for GCSE Maths and English was adopted in 2017.
 The grading system is now 9-1, with Grade 9 awarded to those students in the very top tier.
 The New Grade 4 is considered equivalent to the Old Grade C within the new grading system.

 Please note, you will need ORIGINAL copies of all your qualifications (not copies).
-If you don’t have these any more, you obtain a Certified Statement of Results instead.
-These can take some time to retrieve from exam boards.
-You may also need to pay a fee.
+If you don’t have these any more, you will need to obtain a Certified Statement of Results instead.
+These can take some time to retrieve from exam boards (You may also need to pay a fee).
 Read more here.

 - Skills tests